 HOW DOES INTERMEDIATE SACRAMENTAL PREPARATION (ISP) WORK?

 Traditionally, students receive First Eucharist in second grade at the age of reason (7).
-If your child is older than 7, he or she can still prepare for this sacrament!
-The Diocese of Raleigh calls for two years of Sacramental Preparation for families preparing for First Eucharist, so your child will receive the sacrament in the spring of the second year of formation.
+If your child is older than 7, he or she can still prepare for this sacrament.
+The Diocese of Raleigh calls for two years of Sacramental Preparation for families preparing for the First Eucharist, so your child will receive the sacrament in the spring of the second year of formation.

 WHEN ARE ISP CLASSES HELD?